 We recommend that a clear statement of the flexibility that everyone has access to is made at the beginning of your flexible working policy.
 This can vary between teams, but ensure that each team’s flexible working environment is outlined up front.

-2 - Over-communicate what the company’s stance on flexibility is
+2 - Over communicate your company’s stance on flexibility

 If you leave room for doubt, then you’re opening yourself up to people worrying about whether they truly can work flexibility.
 You’re also creating a higher chance of people exploiting the grey areas.